Who to contact if you have an issue with your assessment

-The Student Counselling Service is not able to provide psychological or medical assessments.
+Student Counselling and Wellbeing is not able to provide psychological or medical assessments.
 Where medical evidence is needed, a letter from your GP or hospital consultant will be needed.

 No information is given about a student without their consent.

-If you have any questions about the Student Counselling and Wellbeing service policy on providing evidence on mitigating circumstances, please feel free to contact the Service and speak to the head of service or a core team member.
+If you have any questions about the Student Counselling and Wellbeing service policy on providing evidence on mitigating circumstances, contact firstname.lastname@example.org or visit the Student Counselling and Wellbeing webpages.

-Student Counselling & Wellbeing Service policy on mitigating circumstances emails
+Student Counselling and Wellbeing Service policy on mitigating circumstances emails

 Examples of disruptive events:

-- a significant family crisis leading to acute stress; or,
+- a significant family crisis leading to acute stress

 The following points contain information and guidelines about when we will provide this kind of email:

-- The counsellor needs to be confident that s/he is in a position to make a judgement that the issues that the client has brought to the counselling have seriously affected his or her ability to meet course requirements.
+- The practitioner needs to be confident that s/he is in a position to make a judgement that the issues that the client has brought to the appointments have seriously affected his or her ability to meet course requirements.

-- Generally, this means that the student has attended a therapeutic consultation process or a counselling contract.
+- Generally, this means that the student has attended an initial appointment or an ongoing contract.

-- Providing evidence of this kind for a client needs to come as a result of the counselling and not be the purpose of it.
+- Providing evidence of this kind for a client needs to come as a result of therapeutic support and not be the purpose of it.

 - Emails will only ever be provided at the student's request and with the student's permission.

-- Even if a counsellor has seen a student for a therapeutic consultation and several counselling sessions, s/he may not feel that providing this kind of evidence is appropriate.
+- Even if a practitioner has seen a student for an initial appointment and several follow-up sessions, s/he may not feel that providing this kind of evidence is appropriate.